21 day travel trip through Baja California

 Baja California is just waiting to be explored

-Crowned the “ultimate road trip” by many a travel publication, Baja California is fast becoming a bucket list destination – and it’s easy to see why.
+Crowned as the “ultimate road trip” by many a travel publication, thanks to its breathtaking natural beauty, Baja California is undoubtedly fast becoming a bucket list destination.

-Miles of Hollywood-worthy desert scenes, Robinson Crusoe beaches, and a crazily biodiverse ocean are just some of the things drawing thousands of visitors here each year.
+Miles of Hollywood-worthy desert scenes, Robinson Crusoe beaches, and a crazily biodiverse ocean are just some of the things drawing thousands of visitors here each year, making it a must-visit destination for adventurers and nature lovers alike.

-From the north’s mountainous wine region to the white sand beaches of the south, here’s how to spend 3 awesome weeks exploring Baja California.
+From the north’s mountainous wine region to the white sand beaches of the south, here’s how to spend 3 awesome weeks exploring Baja California, indulging in delicious local cuisine, and experiencing the warmth and hospitality of its people.

 Day 1-2: Explore up-and-coming Tijuana